-- Works with the Head of School (where not the Head of School) and Local Governing Body Representative, Tracey Ydlibi, to determine the strategic development of the SEN policy and provision in the school. - → Has day-to-day responsibility for the operation of the SEN Policy and the coordination of specific provision made to support individual pupils with SEN with the other members of the SLT. - Provides professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEN receive appropriate support and high-quality teaching with the other members of the SLT - ∞ Advises on the graduated approach to providing SEN support - Advises on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - ∞ Is the point of contact for external agencies, especially the local authority and its support services - ► Liaises with potential next providers of education to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements - ∞ Ensures the school keeps the records of all pupils with SEN up to date - ∞ Ensures medical needs are being met by appropriately trained staff
+- Works with the Head of School (where not the Head of School) and Local Governing Body Representative, Natalie Paine, to determine the strategic development of the SEN policy and provision in the school.
+Although all governors have a role within SEN provision due to the nature of our specialist provision. - Has day-to-day responsibility for the operation of the SEN Policy and the coordination of specific provision made to support individual pupils with SEN with the other members of the SLT. - Provides professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEN receive appropriate support and high-quality teaching with the other members of the SLT - ∞ Advises on the graduated approach to providing SEN support - Advises on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - ∞ Is the point of contact for external agencies, especially the local authority and its support services - Liaises with potential next providers of education to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements - $^\infty$ Ensures the school keeps the records of all pupils with SEN up to date - $^\infty$ Ensures medical needs are being met by appropriately trained staff